Benefits of GitOps & Why GitOps Is Important

 GitOps allows developers to single-handedly manage application infrastructure and configurations.
 As the single source of truth, GitOps provides developers with familiar tools that help improve automation and productivity.
 Using these simple GitOps practices allows developers to best optimize application development and enhance collaboration.
 With an expedited approval process, teams can focus on employing a developer-centric experience when developing cloud-native applications.

 If you're looking to begin your GitOps journey, we're here to help.
 The important thing to remember is taking the first step today can result in positive changes for your organization's future tomorrow.
 If you would like to see GitOps being used in action with Harness, feel free to reach out to us.
 We’d love to help your team tackle the challenges of today to help build a better tomorrow.
-Request access to our GitOps Beta today!
+Request a demo of Harness GitOps-as-a-Service today!